-Material changes to the methodology will be communicated to subscribers and stakeholders via a consultation, with adequate time for response.
-Following the consultation's close, NZFBF, in consultation with the NZFMA's Rates Committee and/or NZFBF Working Group, will consider the feedback.
-A summary of the feedback and proposed next steps will be published following this process, for further comment before a final decision is made by the NZFBF Board.
+Material changes to the methodology will be communicated to benchmark users and stakeholders via a consultation, with adequate time for response.
+Following the consultation's close, NZFBF, in consultation with NZFBF's BKBM Committee and/or NZFBF Working Group, will consider the feedback.
+A summary of the feedback and proposed next steps will be published following this process, for further comment before a final decision is recommended to the NZFBF Board.